Behind last week’s record-smashing $2 billion sale of the Los Angeles Dodgers, a global economy that’s enriching only the world’s super rich.

 But today’s super rich see stocks as sucker bets, given all the world’s ongoing economic instability, and commodities have been alarmingly “volatile.”
 Yields on safe and secure government bonds, meanwhile, have sunk to record lows.

 And things could get even dicier for the awesomely affluent.
 Global deep pockets are paying close attention to the Occupy movement, and they fear, observes Citi Private Bank senior political analyst Tina Fordham, that “dissatisfaction with income inequality” may “gain momentum.”
-In response, the super rich worry, governments will likely ratchet up tax rates on high incomes.
+In response, the super rich worry, governments will likely ratchet up tax rates on high incomes. [pullquote]No one with a heart that thumps gets kicks spending multi millions on office buildings in London. [/pullquote]

 “It’s going to be a tougher playing field for the rich,” laments Citi Private Bank chief economist Willem Buiter.